najuzilu/DM-ApacheCassandra/readme.md

 ## Description

-In this project, you will create an Apache Cassandra database which will host data collected on songs and user activity on Sparkify's new music streaming app.
+You will create an Apache Cassandra database which will host data collected on songs and user activity on Sparkify's new music streaming app.

 ### Tools